cindyl5697/sep11-freedom-project/entries/entry03.md

 Line 8 shows a similar button function allows user to click and edit the task with the button "<i class="fa fa-pencil”>"(a pencil emoji).

-Finally the line 9 allows user to delete their task off the list with the function of the button "<i class="fa fa-trash”>" (a trash emoji).
+Finally, the line 9 allows user to delete their task off the list with the function of the button "<i class="fa fa-trash”>" (a trash emoji).

 The lines of “Finish Task” which have a container with a placeholder task title.
 This means that after your task is completed, the task will fall into the “Finish task” section.